CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Signature Format

-VeraId signatures use the Cryptographic Message Syntax (CMS) as defined in RFC 5652, with specific requirements for the VeraId protocol:
+DomainAuth signatures use the Cryptographic Message Syntax (CMS) as defined in RFC 5652, with specific requirements for the DomainAuth protocol:

 1. **SignedData Structure:**
   - The content type MUST be id-data (`1.2.840.113549.1.7.1`).